hfabio/Nova/README.md

 ---
 # How to use

+after [install](#installation) you can create a HTML node/nodelist using this tool like this: call the createElement method (and don't forget it receives an object with some properties) and then add to the DOM. you can set in the method these parameters:

 |  Attribute 	| Type                                	| Default value 	| Description                                                                                                                                                                                                                                             	|
 |:----------:	|-------------------------------------	|---------------	|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|
 |    type    	| string                              	| div           	| The HTMLElement to be created.                                                                                                                                                                                                                          	|